Airborne Museum (Sainte-Mère-Église): History

 The museum was chartered under a 1901 law, and opened in 1964 with the help of donations from both residents and veterans.
 The Museum is located in Sainte-Mère-Église, in the La Manche region of Normandy, close to the beaches used for the Normandy landings.
 Sainte-Mère-Église became famous because of paratrooper John Steele whose parachute snagged on the belfry of the church on June 6, 1944, leaving him suspended in the air.
 The aim of the museum is to honor the American airborne forces troops of the 82nd and 101st Divisions.

 The museum

 In 1964, to honor the liberators' memory, Dr Jean Masselin (the mayor of Sainte-Mère-Église), General Matthew Ridgway (Commanding General of the 82nd in 1944) and General James M. Gavin inaugurated the museum on the 20th anniversary of D-Day.

 The WACO building, shaped like a large parachute shroud, contains an authentic Waco CG-4 glider, the only example in France.
 The glider is displayed with dummies representing soldiers getting ready for their flight.
 These gliders played a key role in transporting more than 4,000 troops as well as vehicles, ammunition and other military equipment, and rations for the soldiers.
 The museum also contains a wide variety of antique items from that era.
 This building is located on the same spot as the house which caught fire on the night of June 5, 1944, as shown in the movie The Longest Day.

+Some ten years after the founding, Philippe Jutras, an American veteran and former Maine state legislator who had relocated from the United States to Sainte-Mère-Église, became fulltime volunteer curator of the museum.
+Over the next three decades, he expanded and transformed the little museum into one of the chief historical sites of Normandy.
+For his work and devotion, the French government made him a member of the Legion of Honor.